The Authority of Darkness

 For I guarantee you, brethren, that the gospel which was preached of me is not according to man.
 For I neither received it of man, neither was I taught it, but by a revelation of Jesus Christ.
 Galatians 1:11,12

-If you promote what Jesus spoke while on the earth over what Jesus at the right hand of God is speaking today through the ministry of his apostle Paul, you are yet in your sinful flesh and are under the curse of living under the law.
-Rather than seeking the historical Jesus who walked the earth then, seek the glorified Christ who dwells within today.
+If you promote what Jesus spoke while on the earth over what Jesus at the right hand of God is speaking today through the ministry of his apostle Paul (and others who carry on today what his ministry began), you are yet in your sinful flesh and are under the curse of living under the law.
+Rather than seeking the historical Jesus who walked the earth back then, seek the glorified Christ whose spirit dwells within today.
 Subject yourselves to the gospel given to Paul by the exalted Christ, and grow up into the glory which God has prepared for you since before the world began.

 ________________________________________